mgt-corp/cashbetcoin/doc/spec.md

 approved operators.

-6.2 The owner may use the setEmployee function to add and remove employees.
+6.2 The owner may use the setEmployee function to add and remove employees for approved operators.

-6.3 The setEmployee function specifies an operatorId for each employee.
-Employees may alter accounts which are associated with their operator.
+6.3 The setEmployee function specifies the employee status for an employee address and an operatorId.
+The employee may alter accounts which are associated with an allowed operator.

+6.3.1 The setEmployee function may be used to disallow a previously allowed epmployee for a specified operator by passing false for "allowed".

+6.3.2 The setEmployee function may be used to control whether an employee can modify "unassociated" players (not currently associated with an operator) by using 0 for the operatorId.

 6.4 The owner may use the setMigrateFrom function to specify the address of the pre-existing contract that users may optIn from.